 This year U.K. based Miss World had allowed her to compete again for the title.

-Some U.S. media organizations say the Miss World, which has Chinese corporate sponsorship, has prevented them from speaking to Lin.
-But she was allowed to speak to The Associated Press on December 14.
-In the interview the beauty queen spoke straightly about her cause, although she sidestepped questions about whether she faced restrictions.
+Some U.S. media organizations said the Miss World pageant, which has Chinese corporate sponsorship, has prevented them from speaking to Lin.
+But she was allowed to speak to The Associated Press on Dec.
+14. In the interview the beauty queen spoke frankly about her cause, although she sidestepped questions about whether she faced restrictions.

 Voice for the Voiceless

 “Everybody is tied economically to China.
 China’s soft power is so huge that no one really dares to speak up,” said Lin, at a hotel just outside Washington at the National Harbor in Oxon Hill, Maryland.